grngxd/veil/README.md

 a bad discord client mod inspired by [shelter]("https://shelter.uwu.network").

 ## features
-- shitty settings menu that does nothing (and you have to encourage it to open lmao)
+- settings menu with a few options
+- yea thats about it lmao

 ## installation
 <details>